...

 Messenger Healthcare Marketing | Healthcare Marketing and COVID-19: What You Need to Know

-We’re seeing lots of turbulence – and lots of opportunities – on Google search
+We’re seeing lots of turbulence – and lots of opportunities – on google search

 We’re seeing things like Cost per Click on things like Google Ads or Facebook Ads, they are way lower and Search Engine Results Pages, on Google or Bing, they’re actually seeing less competition than we otherwise normally would.